deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 This can be used to protect the public-key for increased multi-users security as well.

-## Forgery-Reuse Protection Mechanism

-In the very unlikely event where a forgery is found, this forgery could be reused to directly create new forgeries in the case of Deoxys-AE1 and Deoxys-AE2.
-One can tame this effect by using the nonce in the tweak inputs of each TBC calls in the authentication part (this can be viewed as a layer on top of Deoxys-AE1 and Deoxys-AE2, where we simply take the nonce N as associated data or message input every two 128-bit block).
-With this protection enabled, a forgery for a given nonce will not provide any advantage in creating a forgery for a different nonce, as all TBC calls will be totally new and independent.
-Of course, in the nonce-misuse scenario, this protection does not improve the situation.
-The disadvantage is that the authentication part would become slower as less associated data or message blocks can be handled per TBC call.

-## Maximum Input Length / Efficiency Trade-off

-A 128-bit counter is used in the authentication part of Deoxys-AE1 and Deoxys-AE2.
-If for an application, the user is ensured that the associated data and message inputs are limited to at most 2^x blocks, then the 128-x most significant bits from the counter can be reclaimed to handle more AD/M input in the authentication part, which provide efficiency improvement.

-## Larger Keys

-One can use larger keys than 128 bits for Deoxys-AE1 and Deoxys-AE2 by using a TBC version with a larger tweakey size.

 # Security Considerations

 ## Deoxys AEAD Operating Modes